anatoliifrolov/postgres-cxx-client/README.md

 We've created a table called "my_table" there to demonstrate basic statement generation facilities.

-Now lets use that table to show how we can perform an upsert.
+Now let’s use that table to show how we can perform an upsert.
-The so-called "upsert" is a special kind of Postgres statement consisting of an insert which on conflict fallbacks to an update.
+The so-called "upsert" is a special kind of Postgres statement consisting of an insert which on conflict turns into an update.
 The starting example left our table in the following state:

 id | info |        create_time